 The first 24 eligible children, according to the criteria established by the State of California Department of Child Development, who have filled out their application information completely and qualify under the said guidelines by June 30 each year will be accepted into the Bright Futures Preschool program for the upcoming school year.
 All applicants are placed on our in-house Eligibility list that follows mandated State of California guidelines and will be notified when an opening occurs.

 Monday – Friday, 8:45 AM-11:45 AM.
 Per our license, we cannot accept children prior to 8:45 AM.
 Students must attend every day or have an excused absense.

 Daily snack provided - snack menus are posted and distributed to families monthly.
-Snack donations are always welcome.
 Please note, Bright Futures Preschool is a nut free program.

 Field Trips / Special Guest Visitors

-In 2015-16 Bright Futures students visit the Pumpkin Patch in October, visited the Petaluma Community Center during the Week of the Young Child in April and Mary's Pizza Shack.
-Special Guest Visitors have included Petaluma Fire Department, local dentists, and the Free Bookmobile of Sonoma County.
-Local children's author Matthew Gollub and Jonathan London presented at the Family Literacy night where families learned about the importance and fun of reading with children.
-United Way of the Wine Country provides all families with a kindergarten readiness backpacks which includes bilingual books, My Plate nutrition information and a binder of activities for the famiy.
+Bright Futures students visit the senior rehabilitation center and the Petaluma Community Center during the Week of the Young Child in April.
+Special Guest Visitors include a Sonoma County librarian, Petaluma Fire Department, local dentists, and the Free Bookmobile of Sonoma County.
+Families are invited to participate in our bi-monthly Colors of Spanish family literacy program which presents stories, music and movement in Spanish.
+United Way of the Wine Country provides all families with a kindergarten readiness backpacks which includes bilingual books, My Plate nutrition information and a binder full of activities for the famiy.

 Before working in the classroom, parents are required to provide a Statement of Good Health, proof of vaccination or immunity for measels/mumps/rubella, proof of immunization for pertussis (whopping cough), annual immunization for influenza dated between August - December and a copy of a negative TB test taken in the last four years.